Stormy Daniels Penthouse Interview: Top 5 Moments, Including Donald Trump's Hair And Other Body Parts

 • Daniels’ Own Mom Calls Her An ‘Unfit Mother’

-Daniels’ father left her family when the future porn star was only four years old, and her mother, Sheila, frequently left the house for days at a time, failing to feed her daughter and leaving the house filthy and in chaos, Daniels says in the interview.
+Daniels’ father left her family when the future adult film star was only 4 years old, and her mother, Sheila, frequently left the house for days at a time, failing to feed her daughter and leaving the house filthy and in chaos, Daniels says in the interview.
 Sunderland compared her to Tonya Harding’s mother, LaVona, as portrayed in the movie I, Tonya.

 “We should put them in an RV and film them driving across country!”
 Daniels tells Sunderland.
 “LaVona and Sheila Do America!
 Can you imagine?
 I’d invest in that.
 We’d all be rich.”